 - Drop Overlay

+- Set to Overlay

 - Swap Overlay

 - Hide Overlays

 - Show Overlays

 - Align Overlays

 - Bi-Directional Analysis

 Drop Overlay

 Drops a currently displayed overlay trace.
 In the dialog box, select the file of the trace you want to delete, and then touch OK.